P-OPSTeam/axelar-tools/README.md

 5 "Build and use your own BTC&ETH endpont" - replaces endpoints and registers a validator (prereq is options 1 and 2)

 7 "Monitor the node via cli" - monitoring for your node and validator

+To use these scripts in windows 10/11 please use WSL 2 wsl.exe --install
+After this there will be a ubuntu shell where you can git pull and start.